Goodka7/MultiCloud-AI/README.md

 ```
 <img src="https://github.com/user-attachments/assets/11cc3198-9a22-42b8-9e95-e76df134b216" width="800">

-### I used the CI/CD pipeline to push the updates to the front end:
+### I used the CI/CD pipeline to push the updates to the front-end:

 ```
 git add -A